cgPhalaksha/xsc-hana-native-migration/README.md

 please refer to [xsCompatibilitymode](https://help.sap.com/docs/hana-cloud-database/sap-hana-cloud-sap-hana-database-modeling-guide-for-sap-business-application-studio/70d331c824b5460b82c1fb7f9919ee18.html?q=compatibility).

 11. When a notification appears in the bottom-right corner of your screen, it indicates that the migration process has started.
 This notification will provide real-time updates throughout the process.
-At the end of the migration, a SAP CAP project will be generated, containing:
+At the end of the migration, a SAP HANA Native project will be generated, containing:
     -  Revised database artifacts
     -  The service layer (if service layer conversion was selected)
     -  A `report.html` file summarizing migration details and areas requiring manual review.